Docker images for Metricbeat are available from the Elastic Docker registry. The base image is centos:7.

 The Docker image provides several methods for configuring Metricbeat.
-The conventional approach is to provide a configuration file via a bind-mounted volume, but it’s also possible to create a custom image with your configuration included.
+The conventional approach is to provide a configuration file via a bind mount, but it’s also possible to create a custom image with your configuration included.

 One way to configure Metricbeat on Docker is to provide